Home > Blog > House Sitting France

 Brittany: Five Months in Montanel

 Montanel is a village near Saint-Malo in Brittany.
 Population around one hundred.
 I spent five months there before meeting Caro, in a small cottage that belonged to a single homeowner who needed the property watched for an extended period.
+It's one of the longer long-term sits I've done, and a good example of what that kind of stay actually looks like day to day.

 There were no pets.
 The sit was house-only: maintaining the property, keeping it secure while the owner was away.
 Without the daily rhythm of animal care, the structure came from other things: the Atlantic coast, Mont-Saint-Michel, Saint-Malo itself with its walled city and corsair history, and a considerable amount of local red wine.